 Despite this long-held understanding, the existence of such a strong educational bias is rarely addressed head on, argues Kuppens, though there are numerous studies on gender, ethnicity and age prejudices.

-The results were clear - individuals who attained higher levels of education were liked more, both from high and lower-educated subjects.
+The results were clear - individuals who attained higher levels of education were liked more, both by high and lower-educated subjects.
 Participants who were more highly educated were clearly not “inherently more tolerant” than the lower-educated, as is commonly believed, says Kuppens.

 What’s more, he says that one of the reasons the bias exists is that education level is somehow perceived to be something people can control.
 “We are evaluating people – giving them negative attitudes – even though we know that in reality they cannot be blamed for their low education.”